Université du Québec à Montréal (UQAM)

 - All candidates must fill the course selection form in order to submit a course selection at UQAM.
 This form must be approved by the exchange program coordinator at the home university;

-- To facilitate research for courses, use the engine research by program code on the Registrar’s website.
+- To facilitate research for courses, use the engine research by program code on the Registrar’s website in order to find the list of courses;

 - All courses identified as ateliers (workshop), stages (internships) or séminaires d’intégration are not offered to exchange students.